View Document Text

 classes and economic sectors within their portfolios.
 These accounts may

-also be used to transfer assets to the Adviser in order to maintain assets
+also be used to transfer assets to the Advisor in order to maintain assets

 “under one roof” for convenience and investment flexibility.
 Finally, this type